Learning web performance

 The solution is to create a single bundle for your CSS that includes all its dependencies inside it, so instead you just make 1 request to one massive thing instead of 5 requests to 5 semi-massive things that can't be parallelized.

-It's important to preload resources on the internet, like google fonts, CDNs, and external stylesheets.
+It's important to preload resources on the internet, like google fonts, CDNs, and external stylesheets, all these external or internal resources that are needed for the functionality and appearance of your web app.

 Here are the attributes you should put on a <link>